lapinek/platform-scripting/README.md

 This section is a short overview of different scripting aspects in the three products.

-The [References](#references) section contains collection of links to the corresponding documentation and the links are organized in a similar way: by area of concern and by product.
+The [References](#references) section contains collection of links to the official scripting documentation.
+The links are organized by product and by area of concern.

 * ### <a id="summary-application-and-environment"></a>Application and Environment